Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Introduction

 Nevertheless, realistic physical systems rarely exhibit exact symmetries, in which case a symmetry is said to be broken.
 There exists an assortment of mechanisms by which symmetries may be broken; we will concern ourselves with aspects of spontaneous symmetry breaking and explicit symmetry breaking.
 A symmetry is spontaneously broken when a ground state no longer preserves the global symmetries of its theory \cite{Beekman_2019}, while explicit symmetry breaking occurs when symmetry-violating terms appear in the equations which define a theory.
 Spontaneous symmetry breaking leaves the conservation equations intact, while explicit breaking renders the conservation of the corresponding current void.

 Spontaneous symmetry breaking finds applications in various domains of physics ranging from high energy to condensed matter physics \cite{Burgess:1998ku}.
-It is intimately connected with continuous phase transitions \cite{HOHENBERG20151} and hence serves as an effective tool in classifying different phases of matter -- the so called Landau paradigm -- which is especially useful from the the perspective of effective field theory \cite{LVEFT3}.
+It is intimately connected with continuous phase transitions \cite{HOHENBERG20151} and hence serves as an effective tool in classifying different phases of matter -- the so called Landau paradigm -- which is especially useful from the perspective of effective field theory \cite{LVEFT3}.
 For continuous symmetries, a distinct feature of spontaneous breaking is the appearance of new massless degrees of freedom known as Goldstone bosons \cite{PhysRev.117.648,Goldstone1961}, a standard example of which is phonons in solids \cite{Leutwyler:1996er}.
 Several physical phenomena, such as superfluidity and elasticity, arise as a consequence of spontaneous symmetry breaking \cite{Lubensky}; in their hydrodynamic descriptions, the conservation equations are supplemented by the so-called Josephson relation, which governs the dynamics of the Goldstone boson.

-There is a long history of research dedicated to spontaneous symmetry breaking yet the study of its effects is still ongoing, particularly in connection with non-relativistic systems \cite{PhysRevLett.108.251602,PhysRevLett.110.091601}, spacetime symmetries \cite{PhysRevLett.88.101602}, open and out of equilibrium systems \cite{PhysRevE.97.012130,PhysRevD.103.056020}, topological symmetries and novel higher rank structures \cite{PhysRevLett.126.071601,Hofman_2019}.
+There is a long history of research dedicated to spontaneous symmetry breaking yet the study of its effects is still ongoing, particularly in connection with non-relativistic systems \cite{PhysRevLett.108.251602,PhysRevLett.110.091601}, spacetime symmetries \cite{PhysRevLett.88.101602}, open and out of equilibrium systems \cite{PhysRevE.97.012130,PhysRevD.103.056020}, topological symmetries and novel higher form symmetries \cite{PhysRevLett.126.071601,Hofman_2019}.

 Physical situations arise where spontaneous symmetry breaking occurs in conjunction with explicit symmetry breaking; if the parameter causing the explicit breaking is small compared to the amount of spontaneous breaking (which is measured by the order parameter), the total breaking is said to be \textit{pseudo-spontaneous} \cite{PhysRevLett.29.1698}.
 In this scenario, the Goldstone bosons acquire a finite mass which follows the universal Gell-Mann-Oakes-Renner relation -- the mass-squared of such pseudo-Goldstone bosons is proportional to the explicit breaking scale.
 The quintessential example of pseudo-Goldstone bosons is pions as they are described in chiral perturbation theory \cite{PhysRev.175.2195}.